insidae/website/content/2023-03-18/index.md

 ![Introducing Ableton's own UI with an interactive example](/Screenshot-2023-03-19.png)

-All of a sudden, their interface doesn't seem quite so intimidating.
-I now have at least 'some' knowledge of what I'm looking at.
-That's what I call clever.
+I now have at least 'some' knowledge of what I'm looking at and all of a sudden, their interface starts to make sense.
+Genius.

 So that's where I'm at.
 Learning not one, not two, but three new software programs at the same time.
 Wish me luck!